Kenosha Homecoming Car Show

 Key Dates:

-- 2024: Registration will open to show your car or be a swap meet vendor.
+- Registration is now open to show your car or be a swap meet vendor.

-- Early 2025: The week’s event schedule will become available.
+- The week’s event schedule is now available.

 - July 22-27, 2025: A series of events will take place at various locations.